 Those who left Stream HPC have gotten very senior roles, from team lead to CTO.
 With Stream HPC growing in size, the growth opportunities within the company are increasing also.
 To quote one of the applicants: “Once you get in, you know you’ll have a career boost”.
 Honestly, we prefer to keep those the team likes to work with, instead of loosing them to another company.

-Would you like to work for a rapidly growing company of motivated GPU professionals in one of Europe’s most attractive cities Amsterdam?
-We seek likeminded and motivated people who are like us: curious and friendly.
-If you liked what you read here, do check our open job positions:
+Would you like to work for a rapidly growing company of motivated GPU professionals in Europe?
+We seek motivated, curious, friendly people.
+If you liked what you read here, do check our open job positions.

 We are the acknowledged experts in OpenCL, CUDA and performance optimization for CPUs and GPUs.
 We proudly boast a portfolio of satisfied customers worldwide, and can also help you build high performance software.
 E-mail us today